-One of my goals for this year is to stop skipping meals which is why I love Buddha Bowls.
+In an effort to eat better, I’m beefing up my salads and turning to buddha bowls.
 The protein and nutrients are built right in giving me the boost I need to finish up my day.
-I can make them in advance and bring them along.
-I do not have to overthink them.
+I can make them in advance.
+And back to the “lunch” evolution, I do not have to overthink them.
 Just pull together any variety of vegetables, grains, legumes, nuts, and seeds.
-They’re also so pretty.
-I love arranging them and leaving them covered in plastic wrap for all to see at the office encouraging everyone to bring in they own creations.
+Doesn’t hurt that they are so dang pretty.

 “This post may contain affiliate links.”

-This plant-based bowl of glory is filled with wild rice, cannellini beans, carrots, and my favorite ingredient of all time, grilled avocado.
+This plant-based buddha bowl is filled with wild rice, cannellini beans, carrots, and my favorite ingredient of all time, grilled avocado.

 Prepare your favorite lemon vinaigrette.
 Use lemon so you can brush some of the vinaigrette on the avocado before grilling to help preserve it until lunchtime.
 If you do not have a favorite lemon vinaigrette use mine: